← Back to Blog

 The 5+ businesses I run all break in small ways every week.
 The voice agent at the stone distribution business broke twice last month.
 I fixed both from my phone.
 If your fractional AI officer cannot do that, they are not running anything, they are advising on it.

-Red flag #2: The free audit that funnels into a monthly retainer
+Red flag #2: The 'free audit' with no deliverable that funnels into a monthly retainer

 Three of the five top competing services I reviewed this month offer a free AI audit.
 Read the fine print.
-The free audit is a sales call recorded as a deliverable.
+In most of them the audit is a sales call recorded as a deliverable.
 The actual deliverable is a recommendation to start a $5,000 a month retainer.

 The structure tells you what they want from you.
-A free audit pays back only if you sign up for the recurring service.
-A paid audit pays back the moment it is delivered.
-The paid audit aligns the consultant to spend real time on your problem rather than steering you to the next package.
+An audit with no standalone deliverable pays back only if you sign up for the recurring service.
+An audit that ships a leak map with dollar estimates pays back the moment it is delivered, whoever does the work after.
+The deliverable aligns the consultant to spend real time on your problem rather than steering you to the next package.

 Red flag #3: Monthly retainer with no scope-of-work attached